 A rebuttable presumption is something that the court assumes to be true unless someone proves it is untrue.
 You can use the free ARLegal Snap Child Support calculator or view the latest Arkansas child-support charts can be found here.

-Open Law can help you with establishing child support.
-Modifications to child support (increasing or decreasing payments) start as low as $89.99.
+Open Law can help you with establishing child support or making modifications to child support (increasing or decreasing payments).
 Contact us here.